 Principal Curator Matthew Connell explores the ideas behind the creation of Sydney’s most famous building.
-This is an extract from the publication Icons, which can be purchased online at the MAAS Store.
+This is an extract from the publication Icons, which can be purchased online.

 In 1957 Jørn Utzon’s daring design for the Sydney Opera House was retrieved from the reject pile by the competition jury and presented as the winning entry for a new opera house to be constructed on Bennelong Point, Sydney Harbour.
 It was a brave choice from among 222 entries.
 Utzon was a young and relatively unknown architect.
 His great concentric shells were striking and evocative, but the plans were unaccompanied by any obvious way to build them.
 Nevertheless, he was awarded the prize and contracted to deliver the iconic new building.1

 There is an extensive selection of models in the Museum of Applied Arts and Sciences collection.
 They relate to many different collecting areas and categories of human endeavour.
 Some are direct scale replicas of built structures, many are abstractions of particular ideas.
 In this latter role, Jørn Utzon’s model for the Sydney Opera House is especially elegant and effective.
 Initially made by Utzon to explain his thinking to engineers at Ove Arup and Partners, including Ove Arup himself, it was later used to inform and engage other stakeholders, including the public.
 It has been such a successful communication tool that several models have been produced and are held in various institutions around the world, and there is a version on public display in the forecourt of the Opera House.
 A photo of the model in Yuzo Mikami’s 2001 book Utzon’s Sphere confirms that the Museum’s model is the original.2